 Home

 Brunsvigia grandiflora

-This is a rare look at the spectacular Brunsvigia grandiflora - the "Candelabra Lily".
-This uncommon relative of Crinum and Hippeastrum comes from South Africa, where it is dwindling in numbers.
+Welcome to the spectacular Brunsvigia grandiflora - the "Candelabra Lily"!
+This rare relative of Crinum and Hippeastrum comes from South Africa, where it is dwindling in numbers.
 Its large bulb sends up a huge flower cluster 16 to 20 inches across that's like a pink fireworks show!
-Even without blooms the plant has much appeal, with its thick, wavy-margined leaves that often spiral.
+Even without blooms it's a very attractive plant, with its thick, wavy-margined leaves that often spiral.

 Brunsvigia grandiflora

 Brunsvigia grandiflora forms a large bulb up to 8 inches across.
-It is dormant for the summer, and then grows from autumn through early spring.
-It has about 10 to 15 upright, bluish-green leaves with undulating edges.
+It goes dormant each summer, and then grows from autumn through early spring.
+Mature plants have about 10 to 15 upright, bluish-green leaves with undulating edges.
 The leaves usually emerge around the same time as the flower stalk.
 The impressive stalk makes its appearance in November/December here in California.
-The cluster can be up 30 inches tall and have over 50 flowers in multiple shades of pink.
-Each flower is about 1½ inches across.
-The plant can reach blooming size at 6 to 8 years old.
+It can get up to 30 inches tall and have over 50 flowers.
+Each pink bloom is about 1½ inches across, and has a dark pink stripe down the center of each petal.
+The plant can reach blooming size at about 7-8 years old.
 You might be able to cross-breed it with Amaryllis belladonna and related species.

 Brunsvigia grandiflora

-This species comes from eastern South Africa, where temperatures are usually spring-like.
-It therefore does best between 40 degrees and the low-80s (5-28°C) during the growing season of autumn through late winter.
-It should be kept relatively dry during the summer dormancy, and given regular watering during the growing period.
-The leaves can probably tolerate a light frost, but i recommend protecting the plant from freezing temperatures.
-It does well in a pot in equal parts of sand, compost, and pumice rock or fine gravel.
-The bulb can either be half-exposed, or with the neck at the soil surface.
-Full sun is best.
+The plant comes from eastern South Africa, where temperatures are usually spring-like all year.
+It therefore does best between 40 degrees F. and the low-80s (5-28 degrees C) during the growing season of autumn & winter.
+The leaves can probably tolerate a light frost, but it will grow best when protected from freezing temperatures.
+It should be given regular water during the growing season, and kept relatively dry during the summer dormancy.
+It grows well in a pot in a fast-draining soil mix.
+A typical mix is 2 parts coarse sand, 1 part compost, and 1 part pumice rock or fine gravel.
+The bulb may either be grown half-exposed, or with the neck at the soil surface.
+Mostly-sunny conditions are best.
+In the right conditions, it is an easy and long-lived bulb.

+Home